© 2015 Disney

 But old problems lingered; Han was still wanted by Jabba the Hutt and had to pay off his debt.
 While preparing to leave, he and Leia verbally sparred.
 His bravado could infuriate her, but it was clear that they meant something to each other.
 The Empire shortly attacked the base, and Han changed his plans, evacuating Leia on the Millennium Falcon.

-Pursued through an asteroid field and across the galaxy, they eventually landed at Cloud City -- home of Han’s old friend, Lando Calrissian.
+Pursued through an asteroid field and across the stars, they sought refuge with Lando, who’d gone semi-respectable as the administrator of Cloud City.
 While Han believed they were now safe, things were much worse; the Empire, thanks to bounty hunter Boba Fett, had arrived just before they did.
 Han was tortured by Darth Vader, who used the pilot’s pain to lure Luke into a trap, and was later frozen in carbonite.
 Before he was lowered into the crude freezing chamber, Leia finally told Han that she loved him.
 “I know,” he replied.
 Boba Fett took the frozen Han to Jabba the Hutt on Tatooine, collecting on a long-standing reward for the former smuggler.